Disney Theatrical Group

-The Disney Theatrical Group, legally Buena Vista Theatrical Group Ltd., is the live show, stageplay and musical production arm of The Walt Disney Company.
-The company is led by Thomas Schumacher, and is a division of Walt Disney Studios, forming a part of Disney Entertainment, one of Disney's three major business segments.
+Buena Vista Theatrical Group Ltd., doing business as the Disney Theatrical Group, is the live show, stageplay and musical production arm of The Walt Disney Company.
+The company is led by Thomas Schumacher, Anne Quart, and Andrew Flatt, and is a division of Walt Disney Studios, forming a part of Disney Entertainment, one of the three major business segments of The Walt Disney Company.

 Background

 Starting in 1949, Ice Capades started adding Disney's segment to their performances.
 Costumes from those shows were used at the opening of Disneyland in 1955, with some performers hired away for Disney.
 With the characters a hit at the 1964 New York World's Fair, Walt Disney wanted another outlet for "live" characters.
 Disneyland put on Disney on Parade, a self-produced live arena show, starting in 1969.
 After several years, Card Walker shut down the show as it was not making enough profit.